zackmdavis/Less_Wrong_Drafts/said_scrap.md

  * There's actually a funny recursive angle to it: the very fact that you can't handle someone being unwilling to suck your dick without your minds breaking down is _why_ we don't respect you.
 If you just said, "Well, I disagree", without trying to jawbone everyone into sucking your dick, the disrespect would be much milder!

  * in other venues, Habyrka has said, "yeah, of course people will judge each other", but it's hard to reconcile with his statements here—it seems like he doesn't actually have a coherent theory other than, "I'm the boss"—which Claude independently points out could be a governance model (Alicorn's "modularity"), but the dishonesty is that that's not what's being claimed.

+I have to cut this: In the presence of such weaponization being endorsed by leaders who have sworn to uphold the ideals of truthseeking in the face of the apocalypse, I feel the emotion that fits the facts—specifically, incandescent rage.